get-subtext/app/packages.lib.movie-reader/movie-reader.api.fetch/README.md

 # @get-subtext/lib.movie-reader.api.fetch

-> A client side library for accessing SubText data.
+> A client side library for interfacing with Movie Data.